Blood Test: Hemoglobin A1c

 The test assesses the amount of glycated (sugar-coated) hemoglobin in the blood.
 Hemoglobin is the oxygen-carrying protein found in red blood cells.
 Protein and sugar naturally stick together, and there's more sugar in the blood of people with poorly controlled diabetes, so they tend to have a higher percentage of HbA1c in their blood.

 Because the sugar stays attached to hemoglobin for the life of the red blood cell (about 120 days) doctors can use the test to determine the person's average blood sugar levels over that time.

 Why It's Done

 Close monitoring of HbA1c and blood sugar levels can help you and your doctor adjust your child's treatment plan to improve blood sugar control.
-This is very important for lowering your child's risk of developing potential long-term complications of diabetes, which can include heart disease, and stroke, as well as kidney, vision, and nerve problems.
+This is very important for lowering the risk of developing long-term complications of diabetes, which can include heart disease, and stroke, as well as kidney, vision, and nerve problems.

 No special preparations are needed for this test.
-Having your child wear a short-sleeve shirt on the day of the test can make things faster and easier for the technician who will be drawing the blood.
+Having your child wear a T-shirt or short-sleeved shirt on the day of the test can make things faster and easier for the technician who will be drawing the blood.